Lullabot/drainpipe/README.md

   visualdiff:
 ```

+## Contributor Docs

+This repo is public.

+Please be careful to remove sensitive customer specifics when posting Issues or comments.

+First time contributors need a maintainers approval for automated tests to run.
+(This is so we aren't at risk of getting a big CI bill accidentally, or maliciously.)

+Peer Reviewing by looking at PR code changes is nice.

+Testing PR code changes on real sites is extra beneficial.

-## Peer Review Guidelines for Automated Updates
+### Peer Review Guidelines for Automated Updates

 These are guidelines for conducting peer reviews on automated dependency update pull requests created by Renovate.

-## Automated Testing with GitHub Actions

-### Overview

 All automated updates submitted by Renovate undergo a series of automated tests via GitHub Actions.
 These tests are designed to ensure compatibility and stability with the new versions of dependencies.